dekoza/mtgpl/M14_Rulebook.rst

         it's put into its owner's graveyard.
 See also :ref:`Planeswalker` [on page 7].

-    Main phase
+    Main phase gl
         See :ref:`Parts of the Turn` [on page 17].

-    Mana
+    Mana gl
         The magical energy you use to pay for spells and some abilities.

         Most mana comes from tapping lands.
 There are five colors of
         mana: |mana_w| (white), |mana_u| (blue), |mana_b| (black), |mana_r| (red), and |mana_g| (green).
         There's also colorless mana.

-    Mana ability
+    Mana ability gl
         An ability that adds mana to your mana pool.
 Mana abilities can be activated abilities or triggered abilities.
 A mana ability doesn't go on the stack when you activate it or it triggers—you simply get the mana immediately.

-    Mana cost
+    Mana cost gl
-        See :ref:`Parts of a Card` [on page 5].
+        See :ref:`Parts of a Card<sec-parts-of-a-card>` [on page 5].
-        Also see the glossary entry for :term:`Converted mana cost`.
+        Also see the glossary entry for :term:`Converted mana cost<converted mana cost gl>`.

-    Mana pool
+    Mana pool gl
         The place where your mana is stored until you spend it or until the current step or phase ends.

-    Match
+    Match gl
         A series of games against the same opponent.
 Most matches are best two out of three, so the first player to win two games wins the match.
 The loser of the first game decides who goes first in the second game, and so on.

-    Modern
+    Modern gl
         A Constructed format that's growing in popularity.
 The Modern format uses core sets and blocks from Eighth Edition and Mirrodin® to the present.
 See `Wizards.com/MagicFormats`_
         for more information.

-    Mountainwalk
+    Mountainwalk gl
         A kind of landwalk.
-See the glossary entry for :term:`Landwalk`.
+See the glossary entry for :term:`Landwalk<landwalk gl>`.

-    Mulligan
+    Mulligan gl
         At the beginning of a Magic game, you draw the top seven cards of your library.
 If you don't like that hand of cards for any reason, you can mulligan.
 When you mulligan, your hand